spatie/laravel-settings/README.md

 #### Global casts

-Local casts are great for defining types for specific properties of the settings DTO.
+Local casts are great for defining types for specific properties of the settings class.
 But it's a lot of work to define a local cast for each regularly used type like a `DateTime`.
 Global casts try to simplify this process.

 You can define global casts in the `global_casts` array of the package configuration.
 We've added some default casts to the configuration that can be handy: